Tuning a 1B classifier

 The final conditions:

-The pattern that works: verb-based conditions with concrete observable features.
-“Contains test methods that verify expected behavior” succeeds because every word maps to something the model can check.
+The pattern: verb-based conditions with concrete observable features.
+“Contains test methods that verify expected behavior” succeeds because every word maps to something the model can verify.
 “Test methods” maps to def test_* and it blocks.
 “Verify” maps to assert and expect statements.
 “Expected behavior” maps to the purpose of those constructs.
 No parentheses.
 No examples.
 No negation.

-Majority voting smooths single-trial noise but cannot fix systematic bias.
+Majority voting smooths single-trial noise but cannot correct systematic bias.
 If the condition is wrong, three trials confirm the error three times.

 Limits